 Hirundo is the Latin word for swallow.
 Scores of tree swallow nest boxes attract flocks, breeding in the Spring.
 Hirundo Wildlife Refuge was founded by Oliver Larouche from his parents’ 3 acre camp in 1965, expanding to its present 2,400-acre size.
 In 1983 Oliver and his wife June Larouche deeded the Hirundo land to the University of Maine cementing a long-term collaboration.
 Hirundo is a living laboratory, where much past research and scientific studies continue.

-The public is welcomed to visit Hirundo Wildlife Refuge 7 days a week 9 AM to dusk.
-Please sign the log book available at Gate1, Gate 2, Gate 3 or Gate 6.
+The public is welcomed to visit Hirundo Wildlife Refuge 7 days a week dawn to dusk.
+Check Visiting Hirundo for Gate 1 opening hours.
+Please sign the log book available at Gate 1, Gate 2, Gate 3 or Gate 6.

 There are no charges, admission fees, or membership, but donations are strongly encouraged.
 The public should call ahead for canoes.
 There is a clearly marked, seven mile trail system on 300 acres.
 Trail maps are available at Gates 1, 2, 3 or 6, and may be downloaded on the maps pages.